Skip to main content

 Growing requirements

 Soil pH 6.0-7.0.
-Mâche germinates and grows in low-fertility soil without complaint.
-Light compost amendment at planting is sufficient; heavy fertility drives rapid growth that reduces the cold hardiness advantage by producing lush, soft leaves prone to frost damage.
+Mâche grows in low-fertility conditions without complaint - this is a plant that historically thrived in grain field margins without any deliberate cultivation.
+Light compost amendment at planting is sufficient.
+Heavy nitrogen drives rapid lush growth that reduces cold hardiness and makes the leaves prone to frost damage.
+Go easy on fertility.

-Water lightly - 0.5 inches per week in fall when rain is more frequent.
-Mâche tolerates wet conditions better than most salad greens, but standing water causes crown rot.
-Avoid overhead irrigation in cool, cloudy weather, which promotes gray mold on the dense rosettes.
+Water at 0.5 inches per week through fall.
+Mâche tolerates wet conditions better than most salad greens but standing water causes crown rot.
+Avoid overhead irrigation in cool cloudy weather - it promotes gray mold on the dense rosettes.

-In zones 5-6, a cold frame or row cover extends the harvest window through late November and into December.
-Without protection, hard freezes below 5°F kill the plants.
+In Zone 5, a cold frame or low tunnel with row cover extends the harvest window reliably through late November and into December.
+Without protection, hard freezes below 5°F may kill plants that haven’t fully acclimated.
+Established plants that have experienced a series of progressively harder frosts before the deep freeze hits are significantly hardier than plants that go from mild fall directly into a hard freeze.

 What goes wrong

 Slugs feed on the low rosettes at night and leave irregular holes in leaves.
-Iron phosphate baits applied at planting are effective and safe around vegetables.
-Diatomaceous earth around plant bases provides partial physical barrier.
+Iron phosphate bait applied at planting is effective and safe around edible vegetables.
+Diatomaceous earth scattered around plant bases provides a partial physical barrier on dry nights.

 Harvest and storage

-Harvest individual rosettes by cutting at the base with scissors or pulling the entire plant.
-Small, young rosettes (3-4 inches across) have the best texture and flavor.
-Older plants before bolting are still edible but the texture coarsens slightly.
+Harvest individual rosettes by cutting at the base with scissors or a sharp knife, or pull the entire plant by the roots.
+Small rosettes at 2-3 inches across have the best texture and flavor.
+Older plants before bolting are still edible but the texture becomes slightly more fibrous.

-Fresh mâche keeps 3-5 days refrigerated.
-Handle gently - the leaves bruise easily and bruised mâche deteriorates quickly.
+Fresh mâche keeps 3-5 days refrigerated in a sealed container with a dry paper towel to absorb excess moisture.
+Handle gently - the leaves bruise easily and bruised mâche deteriorates within a day.
 Do not wash until just before serving.
-A salad spinner run briefly removes surface moisture; spin too aggressively and you’ll break the delicate leaves.
+A brief pass through a salad spinner removes surface moisture; don’t spin hard enough to break the delicate leaves.

-Mâche does not freeze or preserve well.
+Mâche does not freeze or preserve in any useful form.
 It is strictly a fresh-use green.
-The entire value is in eating it just-harvested from the garden, which is the point.
+The entire value proposition is the 20-minute window between cutting in the garden and serving at the table.

 Related crops: Arugula, Spinach